-In the Amman Gwendraeth and South Ceredigion localities, there are no pharmacies open after 6.30pm.
-In South Pembrokeshire, there are no pharmacies open after 6.45pm on weekdays.
+In the Amman Gwendraeth and South Ceredigion localities there are no pharmacies open after 6.30pm and in South Pembrokeshire after 6.45pm on weekdays.
 Pharmaceutical services are available in neighbouring localities up to 8.00pm.
-Residents in the Amman Gwendraeth and South Ceredigion localities would be able to access pharmaceutical services within a 30 minute drive time.
+Residents in the Amman Gwendraeth and South Ceredigion localities would be able to access pharmaceutical services within a 30 minutes' drive time.

-Based on the information available at the time of developing this PNA no current needs relating to the provision of essential services outside normal working hours have been identified in any of the 7 localities as there are pharmaceutical services available up to 8.00pm within a 30 minute drive time.
+Based on the information available at the time of developing this PNA no current gaps in the provision of essential services outside normal working hours have been identified in any of the 7 localities as there are pharmaceutical services available up to 8.00pm within a 30 minute drive time.

-The review of the criterion for the number of pharmacies open on Saturdays is set out below.
+The review of the criteria for the number of pharmacies open on Saturdays is set out below.

-Locality Open on Saturdays For 1⁄2 day Full day
+Locality No. open on Saturdays For 1⁄2 day Full day

-Amman Gwendraeth 5 4 1
+Amman Gwendraeth 6 5 1

-Llanelli 7 3 4
+Llanelli 9 5 4

-Tywi Taf 9 5 4
+Tywi Taf 9 4 5

 North Pembrokeshire 12 7 5

-South Pembrokeshire 9 4 5
+South Pembrokeshire 10 5 5

 North Ceredigion 5 1 4

 South Ceredigion 12 6 6

-Total 59 30 29
+Total 63 33 30